-Premium cruise line, Holland America, will begin sailings visiting Cuba on the MS Veendam.
-From December 2017 through April 2018, with a 12-day holiday debut sailing roundtrip from Fort Lauderdale.
+Premium cruise line, Holland America, will begin sailings visiting Cuba on the MS Veendam until April 2018, with a 12-day holiday debut sailing roundtrip from Fort Lauderdale.
 A series of 7-day cruises will follow with each visiting Havana and three of them also sailing to Cienfuegos, Cuba.
 Other Caribbean ports will include Belize, Costa Maya and Cozumel, Grand Cayman and Grand Turk.

 An array of land tours will be offered and there will be enhancements on board via the line’s Exploration Central program – enabling guests to learn more about Cuba and its fascinating history.

-Other cruise lines offer a range of cruises to Cuba from the end of 2017 through 2018 and sailings vary by length with most venturing to Cuba for an overnight or extended stay as well as visiting other Caribbean islands.
+Other cruise lines offer a range of cruises to Cuba through 2018 and sailings vary by length with most venturing to Cuba for an overnight or extended stay as well as visiting other Caribbean islands.